How Often Should You Wash Your Bedding?

 Always be sure to check the care instructions on the label though before washing, as there might be precautions that you need to watch out for.

 Duvets should be washed at least twice a year.
 Check that your duvet is machine washable and your machine’s drum capacity before washing your duvet at home though.
-This might be one for a launderette or dry cleaners.
-For more information about duvets, check out duvet buying guide.
+This might be one for a launderette or dry cleaner.

 Another factor is to make sure that you dry your duvet as quickly as possible.
 This is especially important if they have a natural fibre filling, as they hold moisture and can become smelly if they’re left damp.